At a glance

 Visit the CDC/ATSDR website for additional information.https://www.atsdr.cdc.gov/pfas/

-PFAS are man-made chemicals used in industry and consumer products worldwide.
-PFAS' presence in the environment are widespread and found in people and animals all over the world.
+PFAS are man-made chemicals used in products worldwide.
+They are widespread in the environment and found in people and animals across the globe.

 View All